- Worldwide some 200 000 homicides occur among youth 10–29 years of age each year, which is 43% of the total number of homicides globally each year.

 - restrictive firearm licensing and purchasing policies;

-Preventing youth violence requires a comprehensive approach that also addresses the social determinants of violence, such as income inequality, rapid demographic and social change, and low levels of social protection.
+Preventing youth violence requires a comprehensive approach that addresses the social determinants of violence, such as income inequality, rapid demographic and social change, and low levels of social protection.

 Critical to reducing the immediate consequences of youth violence are improvements in pre-hospital and emergency care, including access to care.